srsran/srsRAN_Project_docs/docs/source/tutorials/source/amariUE/source/index.rst

 srsRAN Project gNB
 ------------------

-Modify the ``amf`` section with IP of AMF and IP to which gNB need to bind in order to connect to AMF:
+Modify the ``amf`` within the ``cu_cp`` section with the IP of AMF and IP to which gNB needs to bind in order to connect to AMF.
+You will also need to define the TA list for the CU-cp:

 .. code-block:: yaml

+  cu_cp:
     amf:
-    addr:      172.22.0.10
-    bind_addr: 172.22.0.1
+      addr: 127.22.0.10                 # The address or hostname of the AMF.
+      bind_addr: 127.22.0.1             # A local IP that the gNB binds to for traffic from the AMF.
+      supported_tracking_areas:         # Configure the TA associated with the CU-CP
+        - tac: 7
+          plmn_list:
+            - plmn: "00101"
+              tai_slice_support_list:
+                - sst: 1

 Modify the ``ru_sdr`` section with IPs from which gNB sends and receives radio samples via ZMQ driver: